defencedigital/moduk-service-manual/src/design/make-decisions-based-on-evidence.md

 layout: "layouts/guidance.njk"
 section: "Design"
 title: "Make decisions based on evidence"
-description: "To design great services for Defence, you need reliable data and make decisions based on it.
+description: "To design great services for Defence, you need reliable data and to make decisions based on it.
 Find out more."
 datePublished: 2023-09-07
 eleventyNavigation:
   key: "Design"
   url: "/design/"
 ---

-To design great services for Defence, you need reliable data and make decisions based on it.
+To design great services for Defence, you need reliable data and to make decisions based on it.

 ## Design with data in Defence